 It is uncertain whether people with fish or shellfish allergies can safely consume fish oil supplements, according to the NIH.

 All dietary supplements are regulated by the current Good Manufacturing Practices (cGMP) rules, over which the Food and Drug Administration (FDA) has enforcement responsibility for purity, quality and safety.
-The FDA's fragmented facilities inspections, limited by resource limitations, have repeatedly discovered the cGMP guidelines are poorly adhered to by manufacturers.
+Some critics say these regulations are too loose and depend on manufacturers to be on the "honor system".
+The FDA's fragmented facilities inspections, limited by current resources, have repeatedly discovered the cGMP guidelines are poorly adhered to by manufacturers even in their weakness.